bitst0rm-pub/Formatter/README.md

 ## Per-project Formatting

-Formatter is able to add and override any setting on per-project basis using `.sublime-project` files.<br/>
+Formatter is able to add and override any setting on per-project basis using `.sublime-project` files.<br />
 You might want to restart Sublime Text to apply the changes to the `.sublime-project` file.

 _.sublime-project_